 What is Video Watermarking?

 Watermarking is the process of covertly embedding some kind of “signal” into a piece of content to help identify the ownership, copyright, and/or authenticity of a given piece of content.
 For the purposes of this post – we’ll focus on digital images and video content, although watermarks are also used for print and audio content as well.
-Video watermarking can be broken down into two categories – perceptible and imperceptible.
+Video watermarking, sometimes referred to as forensic watermarking, can be broken down into two categories – perceptible and imperceptible.
 Perceptible watermarks usually involve superimposing a logo or text over a piece of content.

 In some cases the perceptible video watermarks can simply include a logo of the video player, brand, or broadcast service, similar to the example from Bitmovin’s Player:

 On the other hand, just applying a logo or a watermark overlay often isn’t enough to actually deter piracy.
 For that, you’ll need to use the more powerful alternative, imperceptible forensic watermarking.
 Metadata such as User ID, device ID, IP address, and time stamps, can be embedded within imperceptible video watermarks and used as forensic evidence to track down the source of piracy and leaks.
 As you can see in the image below, the imperceptible video watermark is applied using a back-end identifier and is completely transparent to the end client.